 The AirPods Max boasts a design that stands out from its competitors.
 Its mesh canopy headband conforms to the curvature of the wearer’s head and evenly distributes its weight.
 The headband and frame are constructed of stainless steel and aluminum respectively, which feels very durable and looks great.
 However, the use of metal makes the headphones feel heavy, which some users may find uncomfortable during extended listening periods.

-The ear pads are constructed of a soft memory foam, which alleviates the pressure around your ears.
+The ear pads are constructed of soft memory foam, which alleviates the pressure around your ears.
 This reduces strain and discomfort, even if you wear glasses.
 The deep cavity of the ear cups also accommodates people with larger ears, ensuring you achieve a proper seal to attain the best isolation possible.
-A sensor inside the headphones detects whether or not you’re wearing them, and automatically plays or pauses your media accordingly.
+A sensor inside the headphones detects whether or not you’re wearing them and automatically plays or pauses your media accordingly.

 The Bose QuietComfort 35 II proves that plastic doesn’t always equal cheap design

-The Bose QuietComfort 35 II isn’t the newest pair headphones on the block, but its design certainly stands the test of time.
+The Bose QuietComfort 35 II isn’t the newest pair of headphones on the block, but its design certainly stands the test of time.
 The headset’s hard plastic construction and matte-finished ear cups are light enough to make wearing it for hours on end comfortable.
-The ear cushions on the Bose QuietComfort 35 II are made of memory foam covered in smooth protein leather, which is very comfortable too.
-The headband’s clamping force is just strong enough to create a decent seal around your ears, without causing excess strain on your head.
+The ear cushions on the Bose QuietComfort 35 II are made of memory foam covered in smooth protein leather, which is very comfortable, too.
+The headband’s clamping force is just strong enough to create a decent seal around your ears without causing excess strain on your head.

 Which headset provides a better connection?

 Both the AirPods Max and Bose QuietComfort 35 II only support the AAC and SBC Bluetooth codecs.
 If you own an Apple device, both headphones should work without any issues.
 Unfortunately, the same can’t be said for Android users since AAC performance on Android can be hit or miss, depending on the device you own.
-If you’re looking to use either product on Android, you’ll have to choose between using the lower quality SBC codec, or rolling the dice on performance with AAC.
+If you’re looking to use either product on Android, you’ll have to choose between using the lower-quality SBC codec or rolling the dice on performance with AAC.

 Both the Apple AirPods Max and Bose QuietComfort 35 II offer limited codec support (AAC and SBC only), which may be a problem for Android users.

 In terms of connection performance, the Bose QuietComfort 35 II provides a strong and consistent connection on both iOS and Android.
-The headphones also support Bluetooth multipoint which lets you connect up to two devices connected at a time.
+The headphones also support Bluetooth multipoint, which lets you connect up to two devices connected at a time.

 When paired with an iOS device, listening to music with the AirPods Max feels effortless.
-The headset provides a very stable connection thanks to the inclusion of Apple’s H1 chip: a dedicated processor in the AirPods Max that handles audio processing, active noise cancellation, and device connections.
+The headset provides a very stable connection thanks to the inclusion of Apple’s H1 chip: a dedicated processor in the AirPods Max that handles audio processing, active noise cancelation, and device connections.
 The AirPods Max also features automatic device switching, which works on any Apple device running the latest version of MacOS, iOS, or iPadOS.
 Just make sure all your devices are logged into the same Apple ID.

 Wired listening is free with the Bose QuietComfort 35 II